wp-plugins/robo-gallery/readme.txt

 = Do you have Polaroid style in your gallery? =

 In our gallery implemented options which make you able to make gallery thumbnails looks in Polaroid style, with caption of the image below thumbnail

-= Is it possible to customize load more button caption? =

-Yes, all labels of the front end interface of the gallery is customizable.
-Label of the load more button could be edit in admin section

 = How to make gallery with no space between thumbnails of the gallery? =